sethmerck/Car_Data/README.md

 ## Results:

 I found quite a few reasonably valued cars in my area that I'm interested in.
 I also found which makes were most widely resold in the state (Honda, Chevrolet, Nissan, Ford, Toyota).

-## Optimizations:

-Currently working on using GitHub Actions to automate data pipeline.
-Will produce updated csv file at regular time intervals.
-Link Streamlit or Tableau dashboard to this repo to have the most updated data shown on dashboard.
-Eventually once enough time has passed, create visualizations showing the change in dataset over time and observe any trends if present.